ARAldhafeeri/structura/README.md

 # motivation :
 As software getting more larger and more complex, the challenge of debugging code and perform analysis on it becomes harder.
 This tool currently only visulize the **folder tree** in the near future, I have plans to visulize the following piority is visulizing imports first:
      - suport extra large codebases, and enhance performance
-     - tip delete all node_modules, do not visulize local git repository " copy folders else where "
      - imports
      - classes, function invoke
      - do not know yet what else ... :)